 Thankfully, I was able to meet with a very knowledgeable lactation consultant who is working with me to bring up my supply.

 In the meantime, I have started supplementing with formula…one of the hardest choices I have had to make.
 I realize people feed their babies formula everyday, and their babies grow up to be happy, healthy kiddos.
 But for almost 20 years, I have nursed my babies.
 It has been a time of both nourishment and bonding.
-Combine that with fluctuating hormones and sleep deprivation and you have a mama that felt absolutely crushed.
-But the Lord is all sustaining and truly gave me a peace that passes all understanding!
+Combine that with fluctuating hormones and sleep deprivation and you have a mama that has felt absolutely crushed.
+But the Lord is all sustaining and truly gives me a peace that passes all understanding!